YoussefWaelMohamedLotfy/ArmyTechTask/README.md

 The database used for development is `SQL Server LocalDB Instance` that comes with VS Community.
 So the connection string should be changed to your instance's server address. i.e. Change the `(localdb)\MSSQLLocalDB` in the [AppDbContext File](https://github.com/YoussefWaelMohamedLotfy/ArmyTechTask/blob/main/ArmyTechTask.Infrastructure/Data/AppDbContext.cs#L24) to your instance.

-For scaffolding your database, use the following command in the Package Manager Console:
+(NOT REQUIRED, This is FYI)For scaffolding your database, use the following command in the Package Manager Console:

 ```
 Scaffold-DbContext -Provider "Microsoft.EntityFrameworkCore.SqlServer" -Connection "Data Source=(localdb)\MSSQLLocalDB;Initial Catalog=ArmyTechTask"